 Second, through their fall…Israel’s rejection of their Messiah and King…salvation had come to the Gentiles.
 How has this happened?
-After the Jews rejected God, the pathway to Him for the nations was no longer through Israel, through the “oracles of God,” (Moses and the prophets).
-In eternity past, before the foundation of the world God had already devised a plan, a “mystery” which was kept secret for before the foundation of the world (Rom 16:25) – the Church, the Body of Christ.
+After the Jews rejected God, the pathway to Him for the nations was no longer through available through Israel, through the “oracles of God,” (Moses and the prophets).
+In eternity past, before the foundation of the world God had already devised a plan, a “mystery” which was kept secret from before the foundation of the world (Rom 16:25) – the Church, the Body of Christ.
 This would not be the church in the wilderness or the church in the four gospels, but a new creation, an ecclesia called out in Jesus Christ to spread the knowledge of His coming and the “Gospel of the grace of God” throughout all the earth.
-Beginning in Acts 9 Jesus raised up Saul, the Apostle to the Gentiles, to begin building His Church, His Body (Acts 9:1-6).
+Beginning in Acts 9 Jesus raised up Saul and appointed him to be the Apostle to the Gentiles, to begin building His Church, His Body (Acts 9:1-6).
 As Israel has roots in an earthly Kingdom, the Church, the Body of Christ, is seated with Christ in heavenly places (Eph 1:21-23).
-The Church is both Abraham’s seed and coheirs with Christ (bypassing Isaac and Jacob, the roots of Israel),
+The Church is both Abraham’s seed and coheirs with Christ thus bypassing Isaac and Jacob, the roots of Israel.

 “And if children, then heirs; heirs of God, and joint-heirs with Christ; if so be that we suffer with [him], that we may be also glorified together,” Rom 8:17.